sanjeeva6268-oss/automotive-cybersecurity-90-days/01-threat-modeling/attack-surface.md

 | CAN | Internal | ECU messages | Message injection |
 | Infotainment | Internal/External | Applications/data | Pivot into vehicle network |

+### Key Takeaway

+The vehicle attack surface consists of both external and internal interfaces.

+External interfaces such as Cellular, Wi-Fi, Bluetooth, USB, Key Fob, and TPMS can provide potential entry points into the vehicle.

+Physical interfaces such as the Diagnostic Port can provide direct access to vehicle communication systems.

+Internal interfaces such as CAN and Infotainment are important because a compromised component may potentially be used to reach other ECUs or vehicle functions.

+The initial security concerns identified here will be used as inputs for threat modeling and TARA activities later in the 90-day learning journey.

 ## Questions to Investigate

 1. Which interfaces are externally reachable?